 DIY vs. Hiring a Professional

-When deciding whether you should DIY a window sash replacement or hire a professional, Modernize recommends you step back and assess factors including your skill, comfort level, and experience.
+When deciding whether to DIY your window sash replacement or hire a professional, Modernize suggests considering a few key factors: your skill level, comfort, and experience.

-Let Modernize help connect you to trusted area contractors to get your project started today.
+Modernize can help by connecting you with trusted local contractors to get your project started today.

 Compare top-rated windows pros in your area.